All Episodes

 Anything bad about the president.

-Now all you hear is about this man, the new president is racist.
+Now, all you hear is about this man, the new president, is racist.

-Uh we might have differences, but at the end of the day, we're all Americans.
+We might have differences, but at the end of the day, we're all Americans.

 So what is the agenda?

-What are the important things that that have inspired you to go get into the world of politics?
+What are the important things that have inspired you to go get into the world of politics?

 It really is a snake pit.

-I mean, these politicians are walking away after retiring from being in politics uh a long time with millions of dollars.
+I mean, these politicians are walking away after retiring from being in politics a long time with millions of dollars.

 And the American people always lose.

-They're always the second or third of it.
+They're always the second or third.

 You know, it should be the other way around.

-I I am eager and excited to work and go to Washington.
+I am eager and excited to work and go to Washington.

-I've been going to Washington, I've been talking to the president, I've been talking to a lot of people, uh Mayor Giuliani the other day or Cruz or Rubio, people that I really admire.
+I've been talking to a lot of people like Mayor Giuliani the other day or Cruz or Rubio, people that I really admire.

 Those are people that have all been successful.